Anthony Seldon

 Sir Anthony Francis Seldon (born 2 August 1953) is a British contemporary historian and educator.
-As an author, he is known for his political biographies of consecutive British Prime Ministers, John Major, Tony Blair, Gordon Brown, David Cameron, Theresa May, Boris Johnson, and Liz Truss, and as an educator, the Master of Wellington College, in Berkshire.
+As an author, he is known for his political biographies of consecutive British Prime Ministers, John Major, Tony Blair, Gordon Brown, David Cameron, Theresa May, Boris Johnson, Liz Truss and Rishi Sunak, and as an educator, the Master of Wellington College, in Berkshire.
 Seldon is the author or editor of more than 50 books on contemporary history, politics, and education.

 He has been headmaster of independent schools Wellington College, Epsom College and Brighton College.
 In 2009, he set up The Wellington Academy, the first state school to carry the name of its founding independent school.
 He was vice-chancellor of the University of Buckingham from 2015 to 2020, when he was succeeded by James Tooley.
 In 2024, he returned to Wellington College as the Founding Director of Wellington College Education, and is the devisor of AI in Education, the Museum of the Prime Minister and the Western Front Way.

 He was the co-founder and first director of the Institute for Contemporary British History, is the co-founder of Action for Happiness, is a governor of the Royal Shakespeare Company, was the Founding Chair of the National Archives Trust and is on the boards of a number of charities and educational bodies.

 He is honorary historical adviser to 10 Downing Street and was a member of the First World War Centenary Culture Committee.
 Seldon was knighted in the 2014 Birthday Honours for services to education and modern political history.